 How to protect yourself from a cyberattack

-How to prevent cyberattacks?
+How can you prevent cyberattacks?

 Attackers tend to exploit security vulnerabilities in outdated systems.
 One of the best preventative measures users can take is to regularly update their operating system and software.
 To find out about updates or patches, simply activate the automatic update function.
 This also applies to antivirus programs.
-Similarly, these should be regularly updated to help users stay informed about emerging threats.

 Tip